WebAssembly/WASI/proposals/filesystem/wasi-filesystem.wit.md

 ///
 /// Note: This is similar to `pread` in POSIX.
 pread: func(
+    /// The maximim number of bytes to read.
+    len: size,
     /// The offset within the file at which to read.
     offset: filesize,
 ) -> stream<u8, errno>